ceggersp/AnalisisCASEN/README.md

 ## Key Findings

-- **Poverty reduction**: Total income poverty fell from 9.8% to 4.6%, with transfer efficiency nearly doubling
+- **Poverty reduction**: Total income poverty fell from 9.8% to 4.6%, with transfer efficiency improving from 60.8% to 76.2% of autonomous poverty eliminated
+- **Near-elimination of elderly poverty**: State transfers eliminate 99.7% of autonomous poverty among elderly-only households, reducing total income poverty to just 0.12%
-- **Pro-poor income growth**: Bottom decile grew 26% vs only 7% for top decile (inflation-adjusted)
+- **Pro-poor income growth**: Bottom decile grew 51% in total income vs only 19% for top decile (inflation-adjusted)
-- **Declining education premium**: University wage premium fell from 125% to 99% at the median
+- **Declining education premium**: University wage premium fell from 126% to 99% at the median, with non-university workers seeing 21% wage growth vs only 7% for university graduates

 ## Poverty Line Definition